lukelbd/vim-tags/README.md

   Use `ca!`, `ca*`, `ca&`, `ca#`, `ca@`, `ca/`, or `ca?` to change *all* matches.

-The `[w` and `]w` local-scope jumping feature and `#` and `@` local-scope searching features are motivated by the idea that `expr` and `syntax` style folding schemes typically includes folds that encompass the variable scopes associated with functions, classes, and modules, and the "kind" property of any corresponding ctag that starts on the same line can be used to distinguish scope-defining folds from other non-scope folds.
+The `[w` and `]w` local-scope jumping feature and `#` and `@` local-scope searching features are motivated by the idea that `expr` and `syntax` style folds typically include regions that comprise the variable scopes associated with functions, classes, and modules, and the "kind" property of any tag that starts on the same line as a fold can be used to distinguish these scope-defining folds from other folds.
 This approach is not always perfect but works with arbitrary filetypes.
-Note the "local scope" mappings always print the line range selected by the scope-selection algorithm (or you can use `g/` or `g?` to highlight the entire range).
+Note the mappings with `#` and `@` always print the line range selected by the algorithm, or you can use `g/` or `g?` to highlight the entire range.

 Documentation
 =============